BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKOtsuMultipleThresholdsImage.md

 ## Description

-filter_data.detail_desc=This filter creates a labeled image that separates the input image into various classes.
+This filter creates a labeled image that separates the input image into various classes.
 The filter computes the thresholds using the OtsuMultipleThresholdsCalculator and applies those thresholds to the input image using the ThresholdLabelerImageFilter .
 The NumberOfHistogramBins and NumberOfThresholds can be set for the Calculator.
 The LabelOffset can be set for the ThresholdLabelerImageFilter .

 This filter also includes an option to use the valley emphasis algorithm from H.F.
 Ng, "Automatic thresholding for defect detection", Pattern Recognition Letters, (27): 1644-1649, 2006.
 The valley emphasis algorithm is particularly effective when the object to be thresholded is small.
 See the following tests for examples: itkOtsuMultipleThresholdsImageFilterTest3 and itkOtsuMultipleThresholdsImageFilterTest4 To use this algorithm, simple call the setter: SetValleyEmphasis(true) It is turned off by default.